How do you use tomato cages? Tomatoes get heavy once they bear fruits and need to be supported.

 Bush tomatoes grow to a determined height (determinate), whereas vine tomatoes do not (indeterminate).
 Both varieties need support as they grow, and you can use a cage when growing vine tomatoes.

-Be ready to offer more support than the cage, though, because that plant will burst from the top of the cage and seek higher ground.
+Be ready to offer more support than the cage because that plant will burst from the top and seek higher ground.

 Frequently Asked Questions About How To Use Tomato Cages